Jimmy asked, "why do you do that Daddy?"

 When bad things happen, charities are the last to say anything about it unless it serves their interests.
 I have absolutely no doubt that atrocities similar to what happened and continue to happen at the Judge Rotenberg Center do happen here as well.
 You and I just don't hear about them.
 See here: http://niscc.info/HearingsbyDate-339.aspx#0103 to learn about why care worker Edith McGaughey was struck off as a Social Worker in March this year for abusing her autistic clients at an Autism Initiatives home in Bangor.
 She's not the first.

 As for charities, they tend not to poke their noses into affairs outside of the UK unless it suits them.
 Ok, Arlene Cassidy provided a free junket to Washington DC a few years back.
 About 12 politicos went I think.
 This made her and her charity look good.
 She also 'testified' at the Committee for Foreign Affairs last year. see here.
 When it suits, Autism NI gets 'international'.
 We will see if they internationally condemn the Judge Rotenberg Center.
-I somehow doubt it, they are too busy trying convince local councils of the 'work' they do so citizens will dig deep next time the begging bowl goes round.
+I somehow doubt it, they seem too busy trying convince local councils of the 'work' they do and of course, of the money they "need".

 Didn't Northern Ireland have plans to use children as guinea pigs at the Middletown Centre for Autism?
 Not one child has gone through the doors of Middletown.
 For that, I think, we can be grateful.
 Let it continue to be a white elephant, and a waste of money, as long as they keep their hands off of our children.
-When so-called 'experts' take control of your children, you lose control.
+When so-called 'experts' from Northern Ireland take control of your children, God knows what could happen.